Decoding Partial Differential Equations: Cross-Modal Adaptation of Decoder-only Models to PDEs: Simulating Bidirectionality With Decoder-Only Models

 \subsection{Sequence Doubling}

 To expand the context window the model can use beyond half the sequence (as in Parallel Flipping) to the full sequence, we introduce sequence doubling.
 As shown in Figure \ref{fig:methods-diagram}, we concatenate all the sequences introduced to the model with themselves.
 Then, for the prediction, we take only the second half of the last hidden layer and introduce it to the predictor.
 This half of the hidden layer is conditioned on the first instance of the entire sequence and should therefore be a much richer representation of the data.
-Indeed, a similar kind of sequence repetition has also shown promising results in the context of language model embeddings \cite{springer2025repetition}.
+Indeed, a similar kind of sequence repetition has also shown promising results in the context of language model embeddings \citep{springer2025repetition}.
 Compared to Parallel Flipping, this approach also does not have a hard concatenation point, which should result in smoother and better outputs overall, leading to bigger improvements.
+However, Sequence Doubling also doubles the sequence length of inputs, so we reduce the batch size for some configurations.